bctclc/Collaborative-Data-Analysis-Assignment2/README.md

 5. README.md : This file

 ## Branch
-The final outputs in a website format is stored in another branch of this repository.
+The files for the webpage are stored in another branch of this repository.
 Please go to [gh-pages](https://github.com/bctclc/Collaborative-Data-Analysis-Assignment2/tree/gh-pages).

 ---